back search

 In this Article

-When Does Breast Milk Come In During Pregnancy?
+Which Month Breast Milk Start During Pregnancy?

 Breast Changes

-When Does Breast Milk Come In During Pregnancy?
+Which Month Breast Milk Start During Pregnancy?

-Updated on 8 May 2023
+Updated on 3 November 2023

 If you're expecting a baby, you must have already started to worry about their nutrition, growth and development.
 And there's no better source of nutrition for babies than their mothers' breast milk.
 As a result, it's natural to wonder when does breast milk come in during pregnancy.
-While some women may experience milk production during pregnancy, others may not start producing milk until after delivery.
+While some women may experience milk production and even leakage during pregnancy, others may not start producing milk until after delivery.

-Which Month Breast Milk Starts During Pregnancy?
+Which Month Breast Milk Start During Pregnancy?

 Pregnant women typically start to produce breast milk around the 16th to 22nd week of pregnancy i.e. 4-5th months and second trimester.
 However, it can also start as early as the first trimester or as late as the third trimester.
 The milk produced during pregnancy is called colostrum and is very high in nutrients and antibodies, which helps protect newborns from infections.

 When breast milk begins to be produced during pregnancy is different for every woman.
 It can start as early as the third month or as late as the last or ninth month.
 If you have never been pregnant before, chances are that you will not notice any changes in your breasts until the fourth or fifth month.
 By then, most women's breasts have increased in size and begun to produce milk.
+At such a time, women can invest in maternity dresses to accomodate their changing shape and breast pads to absorb any leakage they may experience.

 Some women, however, do not notice any changes until they are well into their sixth month or even later.
 If you are concerned that you are not producing milk, talk to your doctor.
 They can help ensure that you are healthy and that your baby gets the nutrition they need.